Components of a Hearing Conservation Program

 - Receive termination audiograms as part of outprocessing or when a worker is going to stop working in a designated noise-hazardous area.

 Results of the first hearing test administered are recorded on Department of Defense (DD) Form 2215 (Reference Audiogram).
 This is a baseline evaluation that measures how well the individual hears before being exposed to noise.
 Subsequent hearing tests are recorded on the DD Form 2216 (Hearing Conservation Data).
 These tests are compared to the baseline (initial or reestablished) hearing test and used to determine if there has been a change in hearing.
-See DA PAM 40-501, Hearing Conservation Program, for additional Monitoring Audiometry Requirements.
+See DA PAM 40-501, Army Hearing Program, for additional Monitoring Audiometry Requirements.

 Ensuring that the Hearing Program is effective is a team effort involving Command, Supervisors, Unit Commanders, Hearing Program Managers, Safety Managers, Industrial Hygiene Program Managers (IHPM), Soldiers and Civilian Employees.